Jack Poole

 John Wilson "Jack" Poole, OC OBC (April 14, 1933 – October 23, 2009) was a Canadian businessman who, as the head of the VANOC bid committee, was responsible for bringing the 2010 Winter Olympics to Canada.

 He died of pancreatic cancer shortly after midnight on October 23, 2009, hours after the Olympic Flame was lit at the beginning of the 2010 Winter Olympics torch relay, in Olympia, Greece.

 Professional history

 Poole graduated from the University of Saskatchewan in 1954, with a degree in civil engineering.
 He subsequently entered the field of real estate development (in which position he hired B.C.
 Premier Gordon Campbell, then a teenager, as a labourer; Poole later joked that he had given Campbell "his first job", and that by choosing Poole to chair VANOC, Campbell "gave me my last").
 Poole co-founded Daon Development Corporation, the second-largest real estate development company in North America until its collapse in the early 1980s recession when it was purchased by Bell Canada Enterprises.

 Family

-His father John "Jack" Poole was a grain dealer.
+His father John "Jack" Poole was a grain dealer of Cree descent.
 He is survived by his second wife Darlene, four daughters, a stepson and his extended family.
 One of his grandsons, Blake Hawksworth, was a Major League Baseball pitcher.
 His granddaughter Erin Hawksworth is a reporter.